nguyenrtm/nguyenrtm.github.io/_pages/about.md

 I obtained my Bachelor's Degree in Computer Science at University of Engineering and Technology, Vietnam National University Hanoi.
 During my undergraduate, I worked on natural language processing methods for biomedical applications with <a href="https://scholar.google.com/citations?user=LBYOZ00AAAAJ">Hoang-Quynh Le</a> and <a href="https://scholar.google.com/citations?user=3mZclRIAAAAJ">Duy-Cat Can</a>.

-I am open to opportunities for collaboration, thoughtful discussion, and new ventures.
+I am open to opportunities for collaborations and discussions.
 If my research resonates with your interests or you’d like to explore potential projects together, feel free to get in touch!

 Education
 -----